Reneechang17/Estate-Finder-Pro/README.md

 - Coupled with **Redux** toolkit to enhance state management, simplifying the handling of global state across the application.

 - For User Profile:
-  - Are safeguarded on both the client and backend sides to ensure a secure user experience.
+  - Safeguarded on both the client and backend sides to ensure a secure user experience.
   - Allows users to update personal information such as usernames, emails, and passwords, and to upload profile images.
   - Through **CRUD operations with MongoDB**, users can create new property listings, adjust pricing, and upload up to six images per listing.
   - Furthermore, users can adjust the number of images associated with their listings even after upload.